diploidal/TwitchTv-Finder/README.md

 # Known issues
 For some reason GitHub Pages does not work well with fetching stream `<iframe>` element in `STREAM` tab (I'm investigating problem).
+# EDIT:
+GitHub Pages does not allot to use embed videos (such as iframe object).
+It works perfectly fine locally or on other host.